Embedded code copied

 WordPress.org remains open source and free to use by all.

-The first version of WordPress was released on May 27th 2003, but development had been underway for some time before this after Mike and Matt forked b2/cafelog in 2002.
+The history of WordPres is that first version of WordPress was released on May 27th 2003, but development had been underway for some time before this after Mike and Matt forked b2/cafelog in 2002.

 After version WordPress 1.0 was released on May 27th 2003, Matt and Mike continued to develop WordPress whilst gaining the support of other developers who were keen to contribute to the project.
 Since then WordPress has built an extensive ecosystem of developers and contributors who continue to move the project forward with a regular release program.
 As a WordPress Agency, we at 93digital focus on delivering WordPress for clients.